 Section 4.
 NOTICE OF MEETINGS.

 Annual Meeting.
-Written notice of the annual meeting shall be mailed at least fourteen (14) days prior to the meeting to each member entitled to vote at the last known address of each member as the same appears upon the books of the corporation.
+Written notice of the annual meeting shall be communicated at least fourteen (14) days prior to the meeting to each member entitled to vote at the last known address of each member as the same appears upon the books of the corporation.

 Special Meetings.
-Written notice of a special meeting of members, stating the time, place, and object thereof, shall be mailed to the last known address of such members, postage prepaid, at least five (5) days before such meeting to each member entitled to vote thereat.
+Written notice of a special meeting of members, stating the time, place, and object thereof, shall be communicated to the last known address of such members, at least five (5) days before such meeting to each member entitled to vote thereat.

 Section 5.
 QUORUM.
 The presence at the annual meeting, in person, or by proxy of ten percent (10%) of the members entitled to vote shall constitute a quorum for the transaction of business.
 The presence at any special meeting, in person or by proxy of ten percent (10%) of the members entitled to vote, shall constitute a quorum for the transaction of business at any such special meeting.
 Each member shall be entitled to one vote, provided that each firm member shall have only one vote per membership, notwithstanding the number of members of that firm at the meeting.
 If, however, such majority shall not be present in person or by proxy, at any meeting of the membership, entitled to vote thereat, those present shall have the power to adjourn the meeting from time to time, without notice other than announcement at the meeting, until the requisite which is the required amount of voting members shall be represented, any business may be transacted which might have been transacted at the meeting as originally notified.